Introduction: Joshua’s Death and Autopsy

 The results of this new investigation into Joshua’s death were both vindicating and alarming.
 The experts who reviewed Smith’s work found that his opinion was completely wrong.
 There was no evidence to support his finding that Joshua had been smothered to death.
 The reviewers found that rather than being murdered, Joshua had probably asphyxiated accidentally in the blankets and quilts that had been placed in his playpen.
 Sherry, who had always wondered if she had given Joshua too many blankets that night, would now have to live with the knowledge that this was probably true.
 While this innocent mistake tragically led to her beloved son’s death, the mistake was indeed just that: innocent.

-Furthermore, the experts found that Smith had reached his incorrect conclusion by making a number of egregious errors in the autopsy process.
+Furthermore, the experts found that Smith had reached an incorrect conclusion by making a number of egregious errors in the autopsy process.
 Contrary to Smith’s opinion, there was no evidence of swelling in Joshua’s brain.
 Even more disturbing, the hemorrhages in Joshua’s neck tissue were actually caused by Smith’s procedures during the autopsy itself.

 Moreover, the Goudge Inquiry found that Smith sometimes included “irrelevant or prejudicial information” in his autopsy reports, which may have affected his decision-making.
-For example, Smith wrote in Joshua’s final autopsy report that Sherry was married, but was not officially living with her husband so that she could keeping collecting welfare to help support herself and her two sons.
+For example, Smith wrote in Joshua’s final autopsy report that Sherry was married but was not officially living with her husband so that she could keep collecting welfare to help support herself and her two sons.
 Perhaps Smith was prejudiced against Sherry because he had learned this piece of “irrelevant social history,” which should have had nothing to do with Joshua’s autopsy results.

 A Miscarriage of Justice